 Stanley Greene was my friend and sometimes collaborator since 1974.
 We studied together at the San Francisco Art Institute during the 70s, travelled across the country, shared love and pain with each other for more than 40 years.
 In 2015, I started a series of personal interviews with Greene at his home in Paris.
 I followed him throughout his haunts in Paris, and Amsterdam, interviewed photographers at NOOR, the agency that he started with Kadir van Lohuizen in 2007, interviewed admirers and distractors and acquired his entire library of images for our film.
 I followed up with interviews in 2016 and was planning a third trip when his untimely death from cancer occurred in May 2017.

 BLACK PASSPORT (based on the title of the acclaimed book by Greene), will be a departure for me: This is will be a personal documentary that employs cinema verité techniques in black and white wide-screen, referencing the style of Greene’s best known work.
 It will be a broadcast-length documentary that will be based on interviews culled from over 10 hours of personal talks with Greene in his apartment in Paris.
-We filmed extensive interviews with NOOR members fellow photographers describing their war zone experiences with Greene, his motivation, struggles, and drive.
+We filmed extensive interviews with NOOR members, fellow photographers describing their war experiences with Greene, his motivation, struggles, and drive.
 Other sequences will employ cinéma vérité techniques that we filmed with Greene in Paris.
-Greene’s photographs will tie the entire film together, along with his observations, poetry and commentary about his life.
-With support and co-production funds we will film more interviews and photography with critics, editors and those who knew him best in France, Holland, Germany and the United States.
+Greene’s photographs will tie the entire film together, along with his observations, poetry and own assessment life.
+With support and co-production funds we can film more with photographers, critics, editors and those who knew him best in France, Holland, Germany and the United States.
 BLACK PASSPORT will expand and add personal context to Greene’s body of published and coveted images spanning his career: his work as a child-actor in New York, early photography with the punk scene in San Francisco 1970s-80s, followed by his expatriation to France in the 1986, and his observations about work as a “conflict” photographer.

 Filmed in state-of-the-art 4k video and Dolby digital stereo audio, BLACK PASSPORT will be presented in wide-screen black and white for possible theatrical as well as television audiences.